TinaBBB/Unintended-Bias-LMRec/README.md

 All figures reported in the paper will be saved under the directory `bias_analysis/yelp/figures/`

-## Generate statistics for the datasets
+## Generate name statistics for the datasets

 A table of gender and race-related name statistics is presented in our work.
 We store this data under `bias_analysis/yelp/statistics.*`